New Mexico School Librarian Certification

 In New Mexico, Librarians and School Media Specialists, serve students in K-12 public and private schools.
 They also assist teachers in curriculum development and source materials for classroom instruction.

-While the BLS forecasts the employment of librarians and library media specialists to grow 7.7% from 2018 to 2028, note that New Mexico employs relatively few public school librarians.
+While the BLS forecasts the employment of librarians and library media specialists , note that New Mexico employs relatively few public school librarians.

 Across New Mexico, school districts have steadily reduced the number of librarians on staff.
 In 2018, The New Mexican found only five librarians serving the needs of 30 schools in Sante Fe’s public school district.
 The state has only 219 librarians to cover 800+ public schools.